NEW YEAR’S

 3. The time management glass

-I would like to live each day fully aware of what I have to do and enjoy it.
-In case I won’t enjoy it, I’d like to have the energy to find out that enjoyable something and pursue it.
-I’d also like to have at least one project growing in my mind constantly, and I’d like to wake up in the morning with a big smile on my face at the thought of the new things that are just waiting to happen in my life.
-What I won’t like to do is wasting my time frowning or being angry at things I cannot control.
+At the end of each day I should give myself some moments’ rest in which I should remember all the good things that have happened to me during that day.
+I would like to live each day fully aware of what I have to do, and enjoy it.
+In case I will not manage to enjoy it, I’d like to have the energy and the right perspective to find out something enjoyable in whatever I may be doing and pursue it.
+I’d also like to have at least one new project in mind constantly.
+I’d like to wake up in the morning with a big smile on my face at the thought of the new things that are just waiting to happen.
+What I won’t like to do is waste my time frowning or being angry at things I cannot control.
 That’s why it would be very helpful to have a “smile” ready for everybody and also to keep my “smile” pocket full, just in case.

-4. Relationships’ glass
+4. The relationships glass

 Everyone would like this glass to be full.
 However, the most difficult thing is not to fill it, but to keep the contents clear.
 Here is where the mistakes of the past come in handy, and I’d like to think that I won’t stumble over my old mistakes all over again.